 We produce a variety of publications designed to bring our content and expertise to the world.
-These range from our bi-weekly e-newspaper, Girl News International, to a variety of academic articles, guest blogs, and books.
+These range from monthly e-newspaper, Girl News International, to a variety of academic articles, guest blogs, and books.

 Feminism in Museums

 Our very own Ashley Remer and Tiffany Rhoades co-authored a case study about Girl Museum for the publication, Feminism and Museums.
 Their chapter, “Using Digital to Showcase Feminism in Cultural Heritage”, focused on the unique challenges and opportunities facing Girl Museum in the digital age.
 This is two-volume collection with our chapter in Volume 1.

 Associate Editor Sage Daugherty spoke with the authors about their writing process and the digital goals for Girl Museum going into 2018.
 Read the full interview here.

 This book was a really unique opportunity, in that I think it was one of the first times we had to get really introspective about our work.
 It’s also a great opportunity to see what other institutions are doing to foster feminism and become more vocal in their advocacy and representation efforts.
 I hope it’ll become a great resource, especially for the next generation of museum professionals who are really going to be at the forefront of defining what a museum is during the twenty-first century.

 In January 2017, Katie Weidmann wrote an article that was published in Standard Issue magazine, entitled, “Here come the girls.”
 Check it out here.